What is the WSAVA Organization?

 Royal Canin is the second of the big three pet food brands we will discuss and is found throughout the United States at pet food stores and veterinary practices.

 What many do not realize is that Royal Canin is owned by Mars Petcare, which owns many other well-known brands.
-We will discuss another brand from Mars Petcare later, but other brands that you might recognize include Whiskas and Pedigree.

 You can learn the full history of Royal Canin, including details on when they were bought out by Mars Petcare in our Royal Canin Brand Review.